 You will see your build profile once it has been created.
 Click on the build profile to connect to a repository that contains a valid React Native app.

-You can connect Github or Bitbucket repositories to your build profile.
-You can connect private and public repositories on GitHub, Bitbucket, and other compatible git providers.
+You can connect GitHub, Bitbucket and GitLab repositories to your build profile through oAuth apps.
+Alternatively, You can connect private repositories through SSH and public repositories directly on GitHub, Bitbucket, GitLab and other compatible git providers.

 You can authorize Appcircle to connect to your cloud repository provider account.
 This will allow you to use auto-build your project with hooks.
 If you authorize Appcircle to access your repositories, you can select the repository that you want to connect.
 If you use a private repository using an SSH Key, you need to have an SSH key pair ready and enter your private key to Appcircle so Appcircle can access your repository.